By Grayson Silver

 On December 31, 1974 the Federal Emergency Management Agency (FEMA) established specific guidelines, the National Flood Program (NFIP), pertaining to substantial improvements or damages to existing structures whose lowest habitable floor does not meet or exceed the current Base Flood Elevation (BFE) specified on the Flood Insurance Rate Map (FIRM).
 These guidelines are referred to as the 50% Rule or the Substantial Improvement/Damage Rule.

 To put it in its simplest terms, any structure that is to be improved or has been damaged by any cause for which the renovations or repairs will cost 50% or more of the assessed building value, that structure must be elevated and brought into compliance with the existing FIRM.
-This means if the lowest habitable level of your home is below the current Base Flood Elevation you must raise that level above the BFE or you may only complete renovations or repairs to your home for the cost of 50% of the structures assessed value (i.e. if your structure is worth $100,000 you may perform renovations not to exceed $50,000 in cost).
+This means if the lowest habitable level of your home is below the current Base Flood Elevation you must raise that level above the BFE or you may only complete renovations or repairs to your home for the cost of 50% of the structures assessed value (i.e. if your structure is worth $100,000 you may perform renovations not to exceed $50,000 in cost, but you also want to use all fancy equipment like the best MIG welder, right?).
 It is recommended that anyone attempting to renovate their existing home, whether they are below the existing flood plain or not, contact a reputable architect to help guide them through the nuances of the process.
 As we discussed in earlier post, if your renovation requires structural work or exceeds a particular value you or a contractor will be required to hire a design professional and have them sign and seal your construction documents.
 Why have someone else’s architect when you can have your own. (see earlier post: “When Do I Need An Architect” & “What Comes First, The Contractor Or The Architect”)

 In addition, many communities also implement additional “free-board” requirements.
 For instance, St. Petersburg where our office is located, enforces a 1′-0″ free-board ruling.
 This means that an additional 12″ in elevation is required to meet the local municipality flood plain (i.e. if the FEMA flood plain is at elevation 10′-0″ the local flood plain elevation requirement will be 11′-0″)